lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 n * q = 100 * 0.05 = 5 <br />
 (number in sample (n = 100) times number for proportion of failures (q = 0.05) == 5 or more than 5?
 Yes, 5 = 5.)

 So, if our success condition = `TRUE` and our failure condition = `TRUE`, then we have met both conditions to qualify as "normal."
 Importantly, **both conditions must be met** in order for the distribution to be approximately normal.
 Normal distribution is an `AND` case, not an `OR` case.
+If both cases are not met, the distribution of the sample proportion might be too skewed or irregular to assume it's a normal distribution.